IWILZ/FS2020-Switch-Panel/README.md

 ## **What it does**
 The panel manages and shows the state of:
-1. flaps, incrementing/decrementing to max 4 positions
+1. incrementing/decrementing flaps (max 4 positions)
 2. navigation lights (grouped in STROBE, NAV, BEACON, WING, LOGO, CABIN and PANEL)
 3. landing lights (grouped in LANDING and TAXI)
 4. pitot heat
 5. rudder trim
-6. startup and shutdown the engine(s) with AUTO_START and AUTO_SHUTDOWN functions
+6. engine(s) startup and shutdown with AUTO_START and AUTO_SHUTDOWN functions of simulator
 7. in addition i have also a RESET button that is useful when starting the flight to be sure about the state of all the lights of the plane

-Of course everyone can choose to use a different number of buttons and LEDs to manage different simulator commands and parameters.
+Of course you can choose to use a different number of buttons and LEDs adapting hardware and software to manage/show different simulator commands and parameters.

 ## **The architecture**